 (c) Height.
 The following height requirements shall apply: (Amended October 22, 2001, ZA01-10-01)

-(i) Towers up to a height of eighty (80) feet and intended to accommodate two (2) users, or (Amended October 22, 2001, ZA01-10-01)
+(i) Towers intended to accommodate two (2) users are allowed up to a height of eighty (80) feet; (Amended October 22, 2001, ZA01-10-01)

-(ii) Towers up to a height of one hundred (100) feet and intended to accommodate four (4) users, or (Amended October 22, 2001, ZA01-10-01)
+(ii) Towers intended to accommodate four (4) users are allowed up to a height of one hundred (100) feet, or (Amended October 22, 2001, ZA01-10-01)

-(iii) Towers up to a height of one hundred fifty (150) feet and intended to accommodate six (6) users.
+(iii) Towers intended to accommodate six (6) users are allowed up to a height of one hundred fifty (150) feet.
 (Amended October 22, 2001, ZA01-10-01)

 (d) Setbacks.

-(i) The minimum setback shall be thirty percent (30%) of the towers height for freestanding mono poles and the radius length as measured from the base of the tower to the place were the guide wire is anchored to the ground for guided towers.
-A certification shall be provided to the zoning enforcement officer stating that the tower is designed to fall with in the designated setback distance.
+(i) The minimum setback shall be thirty percent (30%) of the tower’s height for freestanding mono poles and the radius length as measured from the base of the tower to the place where the guide wire is anchored to the ground for guided towers.
+A certification shall be provided to the zoning enforcement officer stating that the tower is designed to fall within the designated setback distance.
 Said certification shall be provided by a registered engineer in the State of Georgia qualified to give such certifications.
 No tower, however, shall be located closed than the height of the tower to any residential district or structure.
 (Amended October 22, 2001, ZA01-10-01)

 (ii) Minimum setbacks for equipment shelters and cabinets constructed in conjunction with a tower shall be as established by the zoning district for principal buildings or be at least twenty-five (25) feet when no setback is required by the district.
 (Amended November 22, 1999, ZA99-11-03)